 Today, your Brooklyn doctor can use more-effective and less-invasive technology to learn what is happening within your digestive system.
 One of the most advanced procedures available is a capsule endoscopy.
-As the name sounds, this procedure is performed using a capsule that contains a small camera that can wirelessly transmit images to your doctor during the procedure.
+As the name sounds, this procedure is performed using a capsule that contains a small camera that can wirelessly record images during the procedure.
 In many cases, this vitamin-sized camera can provide in-depth information as to how your digestive system is working.

-A traditional endoscope can be successfully used to see the upper digestive system, but it cannot get deep into the small colon.
+A traditional endoscopy can be successfully used to see the upper digestive system, but it cannot get deep into the small colon.
 As a result, the capsule procedure becomes necessary when your doctor wants to see the condition of the interior of your small intestine.
 This type of procedure is FDA approved for screenings for polyps, which can potentially be cancerous.
 However, this procedure isn’t necessarily a common one.
 That is, other alternatives exist that can be more effective because they can remove the polyps discovered during the procedure.

 Nevertheless, wireless capsule endoscopy is still highly effective in evaluating the overall condition of the small intestine.
 It also works well to evaluate the muscular tube that connects your mouth and stomach called the esophagus.

-When you visit your endoscopy doctor at one of our offices either on Ocean Parkway or in Cobble Hill in Brooklyn, NY for the procedure, you’ll have a series of wires attached to your abdomen.
+When you visit your endoscopy doctor at one of our offices either on Ocean Parkway or in Cobble Hill in Brooklyn, New York, for the procedure, you’ll have a series of wires attached to your abdomen.
 These contain antennas that will allow for recording images from the device.
 The recorder itself is worn on a belt fitted to your waist.
 The recorder will collect all of the images.
 You’ll then swallow the capsule with water.
 You won’t feel it after that point.
 You can go about your normal activities for the rest of the day.
 You may be told to avoid strenuous activity.